dongwoo1005/Flood-It/README.md

 Command line option:
 ---------------------
-•	-graphics produces a graphical display for the game
+- *-graphics* produces a graphical display for the game

 Sample interaction:
 ---------------------